How to Clear Clogged Pores and Get Smooth Skin

-Clogged pores are so annoying!
-They prevent a nice smooth complexion 🙁
+Clogged pores are so annoying – they prevent a nice smooth complexion and can be really hard to clear up.

 Even with a covering of foundation they can make your skin look bumpy.
 Perhaps you squeeze a few occasionally but they just come back the next day.
 Ugh.